Autinfit/URL/README.md

 - **_This will be a quick tutorial so lets get started on it._**

 **_Lesson Objectives:_**
-Create a simple windows forms application that reads URLS from a text file
+Create a simple windows forms application that reads URLS from a text file.